1. Overview

 1.1.
 BunHMI Display

 A BunHMI display is shown in Figure 1.
-It’s base on LVGL and use BunTalk to interact with the GUI widgets.
-An easy way for you to create GUI applications.
-Just like the delicious buns. (quick, easy and diverse).
+It is based on LVGL and uses BunTalk to interact with GUI widgets.
+It provides an easy way to create GUI applications—quick, simple, and versatile, just like delicious buns.

 Warning